vesparny/angular-fancy-modal/README.md

 Method allows to open modal dialog.
 It accepts `options` object as the only argument.

 ### Options:

+`$modal` is a service to quickly create AngularJS-powered modal windows.
+Creating custom modals is straightforward: create a partial view, its controller and reference them when using the service.

+The `$modal` service has only one method: open(options) where available options are like follows:

 * `templateUrl` - a path to a template representing modal's content
 * `template` - inline template representing the modal's content